Tone Matters

 Your teaching, Herr Hofrath, is based on the dead bodies of lying-in women slaughtered through ignorance….
 If, sir, without having refuted my doctrine you continue to teach your students and midwives that puerperal fever is an ordinary epidemic disease, I proclaim you before God and the world to be an assassin, and the history of puerperal fever would not do you an injustice were it, on the grounds that you were the first to set yourself in opposition to my life-saving discovery, to immortalise you as a medical Nero.

-This is an especially important lesson to learn when dealing with policy compliance issues.
+This is an especially important lesson when dealing with policy compliance issues.
 These matters tend to have people dealing with high levels of emotion.
-When services have been suspended or a threat of suspension (or worse) is in play, people on both sides of that divide tend to become very emotional.
+When services have been suspended, or a threat of suspension (or worse) is in play, people on both sides of that divide tend to become very emotional.
 Everyone seems (on occasion, at least) to immediately feel like the “other side” is just out to belittle them at best and take their jobs away at worst.